 Albany Law School will delay opening until 11am due to the weather.

-Professor Sarah Rogerson was quoted in the Times Union article "Advocates praise Albany jail's concern for immigrants but decry imprisonment" on July 19, 2018.
+Professor Sarah Rogerson was quoted in the front-page Times Union article "Mercy, paid for by ICE" on November 15, 2018.

 Professor Michael Hutter published "Review of Privileged Documents in Trial and Deposition Preparation of Witnesses in New York: When, if Ever, Will the Privilege be Lost?" in 38 Pace Law Review.